-The boat trip between Refugio Amazonas and the Tambopata Research Center (TRC) can take two to four hours depending on the amount of water in the river.
-Nevertheless, the time is well spent because passengers pass through some of the most biodiverse and remote rainforests on Earth.
+The boat trip between two of our lodges, Refugio Amazonas and the Tambopata Research Center (TRC), can take two to four hours depending on the amount of water in the river.
+Nevertheless, the time is well spent because passengers pass through some of the most biodiverse and remote rainforests on earth.
 Other than a couple of farms along the route, the Tambopata River is flanked by the Amazon rainforest at its finest.
 As the boat moves along, the keen and ready eyes of the guides and boat driver also watch the shore and treetops in search of jungle wildlife.

-Here are some interesting facts about this funny looking creature:
+Here are some interesting facts about the capybara:

 - The largest rodent in the world: If you thought that Capybaras looked a bit like a squirrel or muskrat, this is no coincidence.
 These large, rather pig-like animals are actually the biggest species of rodent in the world.
 The heaviest of Capybaras have weighed 200 pounds!